 Reading Time: 5 minutes

-One of our regular contributors, Mike Boyd, took up the challenge of sharing his experience of a recent visit to the Kigali Genocide Memorial, a place of remembrance, learning and hope.
-Genocide is never spontaneous.
-It is an intentional act of multiple murder, aimed at destroying the presence of the victim group.
+One of our regular contributors, Mike Boyd, shares his experience of his visit to the Kigali Genocide Memorial, a place of remembrance, learning and hope

 It seems apt that it starts to rain as I enter Kigali’s Genocide Memorial.
 The start of the tour is a video, introducing visitors to what happened here on 6 April 1994.
 As the story unfolds, it seems even more fitting that the sound of the falling rain gets so loud that I can’t hear the video.
 I look to my right.
 The girl next to me is crying.